NiviJah/cssjanus/README.markdown

 # CSSJanus

-_Flips CSS from LTR to an RTL orienation and vice-versa_
+Flips CSS from LTR to an RTL orientation and vice-versa

 ## Introduction